 - Turns (90° – 180° – 270° – 360°)

 An example of a training session

-The training is quite easy.
+Because there are around 50 signs to choose from, exercises always change to ensure that neither your dog or you will get bored.
+Rally Obedience is quite an easy training for you and your dog.
 You walk your dog through the course at a brisk pace and stop at appointed stations where there are signs with instructions on the skill to perform.

 All three classes include A and B levels.
 Also, a separate class is dedicated to jumps.